2021, Knitting & embroidery

 Size: Width 61 cm x Length 61 cm

-Background to WE MEK magazine artwork
+Background to WE MEK knitted magazine cover artwork

 This artwork was commissioned by Dr. Karen Patel as part of the Craft Expertise project.
 For this project, she has worked in collaboration with Crafts Council UK to explore inequalities and diversity in the UK professional craft sector.